Stitches for a Cut

 Removal of Surgical Sutures/Stitches

 If you have a cut or wound that may be in need of stitches, allow us to come to you and suture your cut or wound.
 We also do removal of stitches that were placed by someone else.
-Get in touch with us by phone, email or book an appointment on my contact us page.
-Don’t waste your time sitting in a waiting room.
+Contact for more information and pricing.
 Proudly serving the greater Colorado Springs area.
 House calls available outside of Colorado Springs by special request.